Forty years of fabulous: Aspen Gay Ski Week kicks off Sunday

 While Herr said she believes “the younger generation” as a whole is more accepting of LBGTs, she noted a particularly high suicide rate among LGBT youth.

-“If we can help these kids not feel so afraid or tormented, then we’re doing the right thing,” she said.
+“If we can help these kids not feel so afraid or tormented, than we’re doing the right thing,” she said.
 “I think that’s where people forget; we’re not just a party or a ski vacation.
 We’re trying to help people.”

 “But it most certainly started off as a party and a ski vacation,” Herr said with a laugh.